Launch of a cycle of webinars: foreign workers: a responsible recruitment is possible

 The risks of abusive work are a reality in France, where they particularly affect foreign workers with little or no qualifications.
 Covering realities that are still poorly understood and violations of fundamental rights, these risks can occur without the employers’ awareness.
 While the recruitment of foreign workers presents opportunities, particularly for SMEs in sectors under pressure, it also poses its share of challenges.
 The European project MiraGE is dedicated to the professional integration of foreign workers and promotes responsible recruitment.

-Human Resources Without Borders (RHSF), the project leader in France, has more than 15 years of field experience in preventing indecent and forced labor.
+Human Resources Without Borders (RHSF), the project leader in France with the association Assfam (Groupe SOS), has more than 15 years of field experience in preventing indecent and forced labor.
 It tests and shares operational solutions for responsible recruitment along the entire supply chain.

 The study conducted by RHSF with employers as part of this project enabled them to express their main difficulties in recruiting foreign workers: complexity of administrative procedures, management of intercultural relations, language barriers, etc. This study also confirmed that employers are largely unaware of the risks of abusive situations related to recruitment.